Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 While not the first regularly observed Christian feast honoring a saint, the commemoration of the Martyrdom of John the Baptist is one of the earliest.
 It has been observed in both the Eastern and Western Church nearly as long as the celebration of his Nativity.
 Because of the differences in calendars, much of the East celebrates on the same date, but a different day.
 Also, many devout Eastern Christians remember keep John's feast by refusing to use a knife, eat from a flat plate, or eat any food that is round.

 Josephus wrote extensively on the entire Herodian family.
 It is from the Antiquities that we are fairly sure that Salome was, indeed, the girl who danced and who asked for the Baptist's head.
 Ironically, the root of her name in Hebrew is "shalom"

 Almighty God, You gave Your servant John the Baptist to be the forerunner of Your Son, Jesus Christ, in both his preaching of repentance and his innocent death.
 Grant that we, who have died and risen with Christ in Holy Baptism, may daily repent of our sins, patiently suffer for the sake of the truth, and fearlessly bear witness to His victory over death; through the same Jesus Christ, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-Labels: biography, christianity, feasts, festivals, gospels, hagiography, jesus, john the baptist, martyrdom, new testament
+Labels: biography, christology, elijah, feasts, festivals, gospels, hagiography, herod, jesus, john the baptist, martyrdom, new testament, prophet